iv4xr-project/iv4xr-framework/README.md

 ### Using the project

 You can either use this project as your base, and extend it.
 Or, you can import this project as a maven dependency.
+You need to copy the Python scripts to some location of choice in your own project if you intend to use them.

 If you only want to use a component (without the whole Framework), you can check out the component's github for instructions how to use it independently.